top of page

 • Natural and Physical Sciences

-• Completed 100% of their qualification in Queensland.
+• You must have completed 100% of your qualification in Queensland.

-• Lived and worked in Queensland for at least 6 months in a Skill Level 1 occupation, working 30 hours per week or more.
+• Lived and worked in Queensland for at least 6 months in a Skill Level 1 occupation, working 30+ hours per week.

-• Employment must be ongoing, with evidence of continuity for 12 months from the date of EOI submission.
+• Employment must be ongoing, with proof of continuity for 12 months.

 • Lived and worked in regional Queensland for at least 3 months in a Skill Level 1 occupation.

-• Employment must continue for 6 months after submitting the EOI.
+• Employment must continue for 6 months after submitting your EOI.

-If you're applying from offshore, your nominated occupation must be on the Offshore Queensland Skilled Occupation List.
+If you’re applying from overseas, your nominated occupation must be on the Offshore Queensland Skilled Occupation List.

-• 5 years of relevant work experience in your nominated occupation or a closely related field.
+• At least 5 years of relevant work experience in your nominated occupation or a closely related field.

-• Your EOI must align with the declared occupation, and work experience must be directly relevant.
+• Your EOI must align with your declared occupation, and work experience must directly reflect this.

-• You need to be employed full-time in this role at the time you receive an invitation from Migration Queensland.
+• You need to be employed full-time in this role at the time of receiving an invitation from Migration Queensland.

 Priority Pathway for Energy Sector Workers

-Queensland is committed to achieving 80% renewable energy by 2035, and skilled workers in the energy sector may qualify for priority processing.
+Queensland’s commitment to achieving 80% renewable energy by 2035 has created a high demand for skilled workers in the energy sector.

 • A positive skills assessment in a priority occupation related to the energy sector.